BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 was a kid.
 The tour used to have exciting stops, such as Mini Skull Island, Fast & Furious&rsquo; Carnage and Carma, The Mummy, and Jaws.
 This time, none of those attractions weren&rsquo;t present.
-The only two that were there were King Kong 3D and Fast & Furious 3D.
+The only two that were there were King Kong 3D and Fast & Furious - Supercharged.
 The latter was the first time that I&rsquo;ve experienced this, and I believe it replace The Mummy studio tour experience.
 I thought this attraction was ok, but overall, this studio tour didn&rsquo;t provide the same excitement I had as a kid.

 ## The Simpsons